-A large and powerfully carved Hei Tiki in the form of a stylized human figure with head turned to the right and bi-conical drilled suspension hole.
-These nephrite pendants, hei (pendant) tiki (man image), were worn by men and women of high rank, and served both as ornaments and symbols of authority.
-They were imbued with sacred power and the material itself was reserved exclusively for owner ship by noble bloodlines.
-Hei tiki of this superb sculptural quality are rare, and this example is to be considered one of the very finest.
+These nephrite (pounamu) Hei Tiki, hei (pendant) tiki (human image), were worn by men and women of high rank, and served both as ornaments and symbols of authority.
+They were imbued with sacred power (mana) and the material itself was reserved exclusively for owner ship by noble bloodlines.
+Hei tiki of this remarkable sculptural quality are rare, and this example is to be considered one of the very finest of its type.